BodySpec DEXA vs. Other Body Composition Tests

 Accuracy Deep Dive: Why ±0.5–1 % Beats the Rest

-DEXA’s precision—how tightly repeated scans agree—is typically within 0.5 % when machines are properly calibrated.
-Multi-center reviews show CV values between 0.5 % and 1 %, with drift < 0.5 % over decades (Shepherd 2017).
-BodySpec’s daily phantom checks keep results at the low end of that range.
+DEXA's precision — how tightly repeated scans agree — is typically within 0.5–1 % when machines are properly calibrated, with CV values in that range and drift under 0.5 % over decades (Shepherd et al., 2017).
+BodySpec's daily phantom checks are designed to keep results consistently at the low end of that range.

-By contrast, BIA can swing 2–3 body-fat-percentage points from morning to night, and hydrostatic weighing demands perfect lung exhalation—miss by ½ L and you introduce ~2 % error.
-3D optical models improve on BIA but still carry ±4–6 % uncertainty and can’t quantify visceral fat.
+By contrast, BIA can swing 2–3 body-fat-percentage points from morning to night, and hydrostatic weighing demands perfect lung exhalation — miss by half a liter and you introduce roughly 2 % error.
+3D optical models improve on BIA but still carry ±4–6 % uncertainty and can't quantify visceral fat.

 Real-World Example